 - East Looe along the quay (either side of the Fish Market)

 - West Looe along from the Ferry Steps toward Pennylands.

 Crabs live in rocky places with plenty of seaweed to protect them from larger fish and birds.
 It can often be tricky to get a spot at high tide.
 The best time to go crabbing is either side of the high tide when the level of the river water is higher otherwise the crabs ‘let go’ before you have a chance to land them.

-All you need is a leaflet, bucket, net, weight and some bait.
+All you need is the Crabbing Code, bucket, net, weight and some bait.
 The bait can consist of fish, chicken or bacon.

 You may not need to bring your own as many shops in Looe sell the whole kit for a couple of pounds.

 Avoid buying the hooks as they can fall off the line and get caught in the mouths of sea birds and fish.